Environment

 based on information gathered in the field during hydrologic surveys, etc. for verification.

 Recognizing that wild birds are barometers of the environment, Suntory has advocated that protecting birds leads to protecting human beings and the natural environment and started its bird conservation activities in 1973.
 The company established the Suntory Fund for Bird Conservation in 1989 to promote environmental conservation by providing grants to various bird conservation activities.
-The Fund has granted a total of approximately 600 million Japanese yen to a total of 494 organizations as of the end of 2022.
+As of 2024, we have provided grants totaling over 700 million yen to 517 projects.

 1st Save the Birds!
 Campaign newspaper ad